 You can take action to prevent osteopenia.
 The right exercise and food choices may help keep your bones strong.
-If you have osteopenia, ask your doctor about how to keep it from worsening so you can prevent osteoporosis.
+If you have osteopenia, ask your doctor how to improve and prevent worsening so you can avoid osteoporosis.

 Osteopenia doesn’t usually cause symptoms.
 Losing bone density doesn’t cause pain.

 Aging is the most common risk factor for osteopenia.
 After your bone mass peaks, your body breaks down old bone faster than it builds new bone.
 That means you lose some bone density.

 Women lose bone more quickly after menopause, due to lower estrogen levels.
 If you lose too much, your bone mass may drop low enough to be considered osteopenia.

 About half of Americans older than age 50 get osteopenia.
 The more of these risk factors you have, the higher your risk is:

 - a family history of low BMD

 - menopause before age 45